 In the Bible there is a story of the Good Samaritan.
 In this story there was a person walking along the road when they were mugged and beaten up by a robber.
 Many people passed by, even ‘crossing to the other side of the street’ to avoid having to ‘deal’ with this wounded broken person.
 After a while, a Samaritan comes along and notices this individual.
 They help the person onto their animal and take them to an Inn; where the Samaritan delivers the beaten up person to the Inn-keeper, providing a small sack of coins to help with the care of the stranger.
 The Samaritan leaves, telling the Innkeeper that they’ll be back to cover any other costs that the Innkeeper may incur in caring for this person.

 In this story, our donors have shown themselves as being the Good Samaritan over and over again.
 We are privileged that so many people see Souls Harbour Rescue Mission as being that Innkeeper, one in whom they trust with the care of others.
-We are honored to serve those whom God brings to us and we are thankful that there are many Good Samaritans out there who help us do this work through their volunteer time and their financial donations.
+We are honoured to serve those whom God brings to us and we are thankful that there are many Good Samaritans out there who help us do this work through their volunteer time and their financial donations.

 The story of this new ‘Inn’ begins with the location.
 Years ago, Souls Harbour Rescue Mission purchased a piece of contaminated land on Angus Street.
 The property was an environmental disaster, contaminated with lead, sulphuric acid, and so on!
 After a great deal of effort (including moving a lot of dirt!), and with the help of many other organizations we were able to reclaim the land itself, as the first step towards our overall vision of a complete holistic stewardship & reclamation process!